 Echinacea - Athletes who contract a URTI may find that taking a standardised echinacea preparation shortens its duration.
 However, while echinacea does not appear on the lOC's banned substances list for 2004, those subject to drug testing should be aware that all herbs contain a number of biologically active ingredients which, under certain circumstances, may inadvertently produce a positive result;

 Probiotics - Although the early indications are promising, very little data exists on the benefits of probiotics for athletes.
-Foods like live yoghurt and other fermented products can be included in the diet if desired, especially as they are also rich in other nutrients; indeed, they are recommended after antibiotic treatment.
+Foods like live yogurt and other fermented products can be included in the diet if desired, especially as they are also rich in other nutrients; indeed, they are recommended after antibiotic treatment.
 To date there is insufficient evidence of the benefits of supplementing the diet with probiotics, although this may change in the near future;

 Lifestyle- Athletes should ensure they get plenty of sleep and relaxation, minimising fatigue and emotional stress where possible.
 Good hygiene is also important, with regular hand washing recommended to reduce the risk of transferring virus particles to the mucous membranes of the eyes, nose and throat.